carloslfu/deno-lib-playground/README.md

 # Embedding Deno

-This repo demonstrates how to embed Deno in a Rust app using the deno_lib crate.
+This repo demonstrates how to embed Deno in a Rust app using the deno_lib_ext crate.

 ## Running the app